marcelkunze/trackml/README.md

     cd trackml
     make eval

 the _eval_ program is good for evaluation purposes.
-For debugging and training purposes the following _tracker_ program should be built (Requires the installation of te ROOT framework):
+For debugging and training purposes the _tracker_ program should be built (Requires the installation of te ROOT framework):

     make tracker